 What a great way to start the day.
 Greet your students every morning or end the day with “good morning” or a “good bye”.
 Make eye contact and smile.

-The best way to teach about introductions, is to organize a role-playing activity for your students.
+The best way to teach introductions is to organize a role-playing activity for your students.
 They can pretend they have never met each other.
 Teach them to say “hello, my name is”.